4sf13cs096/RGB_game/README.md

-This game is created purely using JavaScript , HTML and CSS.Jquery is also not used.
+This game is created purely using JavaScript , HTML and CSS.
+Jquery is also not used.